securefederatedai/openfl/docs/log_metric_callback.rst

 ***********************
 Metric Logging Callback
 ***********************

-With the director-based workflow, you can use custom metric logging function for each task via Python\*\  API or command line interface.
+You can use custom metric logging function for each task via Python\*\  API or command line interface.
 This function calls on the aggregator node.

 Python API
 ==========

+Director-based workflow supports `Tensorboard <https://www.tensorflow.org/tensorboard/get_started>`_ to log metrics by default.
+Once :code:`fl_experiment.stream_metrics()` is called from the frontend API, it saves logs in the tensorboard format.
+After the experiment has finished, the logs can be invoked from the workspace with :code:`tensorboard --logdir logs`.

-Define the function with the follow signature:
+You could also add your custom metric logging function by define the function with the follow signature:

 .. code-block:: python